Azure-Samples/iot-edge-samples/dotnet/DotnetCore/README.md

     ![](Images/VSCode_NewFile.png)

 13. Copy the below code into the `Untitled-1` file code editor window.
-This is the class that we will use to deserialize the `JSON` object data that we receive from the simulated `BLE` device.
+This is the class that we will use to deserialize the `JSON` object that we receive from the simulated `BLE` device.

 **C#:**